StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/set-dashboard-display-period.md

-# How to Set the Dashboard Display Period
+# How to Set a Dashboard Display Period

-This topic provides step-by-step instructions for setting the display period of a [dashboard](about-dashboards.md) in TheHive.
+This topic provides step-by-step instructions for setting a display period for a [dashboard](about-dashboards.md) in TheHive.

 If you need to remove the **All periods** option due to performance issues, see [Remove the All Periods Option](../../organization/configure-organization/manage-ui-configuration/remove-all-periods-option.md).